rjbashar/TeXDown-1/README.md

 Images are automatically fit to the width of the page, as well as labeled (with `\label`) with the name of the file (without the extension).

+The image tags are `minipage` aware, so that two (or more) figures can be shown side by side.

 **TeXDown file:**

 <details>